 Little traffic came through the gate, except for QC jeeps going in and out, and at AP truck bringing around coffee.
-Around 0300 hours, a QC jeep drove slowly along the Spad parking area and up to the flightline's inside-fence and stopped as if parking, with his lights out.
-After it was obvious the occupants weren't going to approach the access-gate, Tran walked over to the jeep.
+Around 0300 hours, a QC jeep drove slowly along the Spad aircraft parking area and up to the flightline's inside-fence and stopped as if parking, with his lights out.
+After it was obvious the occupants weren't going to approach the access- gate, Tran walked over to the jeep.
 Several minutes later Tran returned saying the QC officer and NCO were waiting for a small convoy from some village to arrive.
-He also mentioned the NCO was a distant cousin who had already provided grand-kids for his mother.
+He also mentioned the NCO was a distant cousin, who had already provided grand-kids for his mother.

-A short while later, three ARVN duce-and-half trucks turned off the road from the main-gate area and drove rapidly toward the access-gate, kicking up dust.
+A short while later, three ARVN duce-and-half trucks turned off the road from the maingate area and drove rapidly toward the access-gate, kicking up dust.
 The first truck flew through the gate bouncing slightly over the road-transition from dirt to paved surface.
 The overhead floodlight lite up the truck bed and through its wooden slates I saw flashes of what looked like bodies.

-Then the second truck bounced over and I caught a clear glimpse of piles of Vietnamese dead...and they were dead: Startled, I tried to understand what I was seeing as the bodies seemed to flicker in a strobe-light effect: Vietnamese male laying on his back, head tilted, mouth wide open, eyes gaping; a young child's arm wedged against the railing; and jumbled stacks of tangled-jarring bodies, some clothed, some not, some limbs attached, some seemingly not.
-I stared at the incredible sight and failed to pay attention to the third truck playing catch-up that suddenly bounced forward like a freight-train as close as the buttons stitched to the front of my jacket.
+Then the second truck bounced over and I caught a clear glimpse of piles of Vietnamese dead... and they were dead: Startled, I tried to understand what I was seeing as the bodies seemed to flicker in a strobe-light effect: Vietnamese male laying on his back, head tilted, mouth wide open, eyes gaping; a young child's arm wedged against the railing; and jumbled stacks of tangled-jarring bodies, some clothed, some not, some limbs attached, some seemingly not.

+I stared at the incredible sight and failed to pay attention to the third truck playing catchup that suddenly bounced forward like a freight-train nearly as close as the buttons stitched to the front of my jacket.
 The rush of wind from the passing truck was like standing by the edge a train station platform as a highballing train blasts through -- It scared the crap out of me!
 The third truck bed also had stacked bodies, but fewer than the first two.
+Nevertheless, the piles of bodies trucked through the gate had caused my inattention to the last truck.
+For me, nearly getting swatted by a truck in a sudden and close-call encounter with death, was a pucker-factor-squared.